noelboss/featherlight/README.md

 ================================================

 	afterOpen, afterClose – Function: null
-Called after the open or close method is executed. ´this´ is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
+Called after the open or close method is executed – it is not called, if the `before-` or `open` function returns `false`!
+It receives the event object. `this` is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.

 	// example
 	afterOpen: function(event){